Carey Cavanaugh

-Carey Edward Cavanaugh (born January 1955) is a former U.S. Ambassador/peace mediator who is currently a professor of diplomacy at the University of Kentucky and chairman of International Alert, a London-based independent peacebuilding organization.
+Carey Edward Cavanaugh (born January 1955) is a former U.S. Ambassador, peace mediator and chairman of International Alert, a London-based independent peacebuilding organization.

+He is currently professor emeritus of diplomacy at the University of Kentucky.

-He had a twenty-two year Foreign Service career focused on conflict resolution, arms control, and humanitarian issues.
+Cavanaugh had a twenty-two year Foreign Service career focused on conflict resolution, arms control, and humanitarian issues.
 This included diplomatic postings in Berlin, Moscow, Tbilisi, Rome, and Bern, as well as Washington assignments in the State Department, the Pentagon and on Capitol Hill.
 Upon leaving government service, he took a full professorship at the University of Kentucky and became director of its Patterson School of Diplomacy and International Commerce.
 He remains active in conflict resolution and peacebuilding, working with several leading British and European non-governmental organizations on civil society initiatives and track-two diplomatic efforts.

 Early life and education

 Cavanaugh was born in Jacksonville and grew up in the Jacksonville Beaches (primarily Atlantic Beach).
 His mother—Sylvia Cavanaugh Ponti—was an artist and a writer; his father was a U.S. Navy non-commissioned officer.
 After his parents' divorce, he moved with his mother to Italy for two years before the family returned to Florida.
 He began studying Russian in ninth grade at Duncan U. Fletcher High School in Neptune Beach and put his language skills to work helping HIAS assist Jewish refugee families from the USSR resettle in North Florida and Jacksonville's Sister City Association build a relationship with the Russian naval port of Murmansk.
 After briefly starting with nuclear engineering, Cavanaugh majored in Russian at the University of Florida.
 There he was a member of Delta Chi fraternity.
 In 1975 he also studied briefly at Leningrad Polytechnical Institute.
 He earned a Bachelor of Arts degree with honors in 1976.

 He went on to graduate study in government and international affairs at the University of Notre Dame, receiving a Master of Arts degree in 1978.
-He continued work toward a Ph.D, but left before completion in 1981 to accept a tenure-track position teaching international affairs and Soviet and East European studies at Youngstown State University in Ohio.
+He continued work toward a Ph.D., but left before completion in 1981 to accept a tenure-track position teaching international affairs and Soviet and East European studies at Youngstown State University in Ohio.
 In the summer of 1982 he was a research intern and in 1983 a visiting researcher at Radio Free Europe/Radio Liberty in Munich.

-Cavanaugh later attended the U.S. Army Russian Institute (today the George C. Marshall European Center for Security Studies) in Garmisch-Partenkirchen, Germany in 1988 - 1989 and was a fellow of MIT's Center for International Studies' Seminar XXI in 1994-1995.
-In 2001-2002, he was a member of the Department of State's 44th Senior Seminar.
+Cavanaugh later attended the U.S. Army Russian Institute (today the George C. Marshall European Center for Security Studies) in Garmisch-Partenkirchen, Germany in 1988–1989 and was a fellow at MIT's Seminar XXI in 1994–1995.
+In 2001–2002, he was a member of the Department of State's 44th Senior Seminar.
 At the Foreign Service Institute, he also studied German and Italian.